zentrocdot/InofficialTurtleGraphicsDoc/README.md

 tkwin = cs.getcanvas()
 tkwin.create_rectangle(x0, y0, x1, y1, width=0, outline=BG_COLOR, fill=BG_COLOR)
 ```

-This modifies the rectangle in a way, that one has a two pixel border (plus 4 pixel)
+<p align="justify">This modifies the rectangle in a way, that one has a two pixel border (plus 4 pixel)
 around the drawing area.
-The reason is explained later.
+The reason is explained later.</p>

 ## Putting the Things Together

 ![image](https://github.com/user-attachments/assets/fbf745ff-9471-43b5-ba61-574e8eb805f5)

-If one inspects the behaviour of the frame one sees that
+<p align="justify">If one inspects the behaviour of the frame one sees that
 two sides show 2 pixel width and the other two sides 6 pixel
 width which should normally not happened.
 2 sides show a discrepancy
 of 4 pixels.
 Whether this is a Turtle Graphics error or a Tkinter
-error is not yet clear.
+error is not yet clear.</p>

-One result next to the later discussed problem is, that an object is
+<p align="justify">One result next to the later discussed problem is, that an object is
-never centered in the screen.
+never centered in the screen.</p>

 ## Interactive Turtle Graphics

-Open a Python console and you can try out command in this console while a Turtle Graphics
+<p align="justify">Open a Python console and you can try out command in this console while a Turtle Graphics
-window is open.
+window is open.</p>

 ## Some Commands